Frequently Asked Questions

 In dual meets (most of our meets are dual meets) each team has 3 scoring runners in the first heat of the 100m, 200m, and 400m.
 The first heat of RELAY is the scoring relay (A-relay).
 The following heats are non-scoring runners, but all the runners compete to better their personal times.
 800m and the mile have unlimited entries; anyone can score.
 Shot put and long jump has 6 entries, for each age group.

 All running and field events award 5-3-1 points for first, second and third place.
 Only the A-relay can score.
 For relays, it is all or nothing.
 5 points or zero.
 All other relay teams in that age group are non-scoring, but they run to get a good time.
 We encourage all the kids to run in the relay.

 Even though it is special to be a runner who gets to compete in the scoring heat, we want the athletes to focus on their own performance.
-It is great to see when the kids improve their times as a result of hard work in practice.
+It is great to see when an athlete improves his or her time (or mark) as a result of hard work in practice.

 The championship meets consists of all the events of a regular dual meet.
 2 athletes per event per age group will go to the championship meet.

 Any athlete who is not going to the championship meet gets to compete in the open meet.

 For detailed rules about the Lakeland league, please refer to

 There are some updates to the handbook: there are now 3 divisions (Rockaway Township is in Division 2 for the 2020 track season)